Jon Singleton (baseball): Houston Astros (second stint)

 On June 24, 2023, Singleton rejoined the Houston Astros organization on a minor league contract and was subsequently assigned to the Triple-A Sugar Land Space Cowboys.
 He was called up to the majors on August 8, after a .333/.446/.692 performance over 33 games at Sugar Land, including 12 home runs, 28 RBI, 26 walks and 34 strikeouts.
-Singleton made his 2023 Astros debut the same day versus the Baltimore Orioles at Oriole Park at Camden Yards.
+Singleton made his season debut the same day against the Baltimore Orioles at Oriole Park at Camden Yards.
 He pinch hit in the 9th inning against closer Félix Bautista, drew a walk, and scored on a go-ahead grand slam by Kyle Tucker that led to a 7–6 Astros win.

 Making his return to Minute Maid Park for the first time since 2015, Singleton homered twice for his first career multi-home run game in the major leagues while driving in a career-high five runs to lead an 11–3 win over the Los Angeles Angels on August 11.
 (Note: Singleton's home runs were his first hit in the major leagues since July 29, 2015, in a 6–3 win over the Angels, constituting the longest gap of time for home runs hit by a position player since Rafael Belliard hit one after 10 years, 144 days in 1997, and the longest since pitcher Jake Peavy hit one after nine years, 52 days in 2015.)

 On September 10, 2024, Singleton hit his first major league triple in a game against the Oakland Athletics at Minute Maid Park.
-In 2024, he batted .239/.321/.386 with 13 doubles, 13 home runs, and 42 RBIs.
+In 2024, he batted .239/.321/.386 with 13 doubles, 13 home runs, and 42 RBI.
 Singleton also played in 119 games and accrued 405 plate appearances, both career highs.

 On March 25, 2025, Singleton was released by the Astros after failing to make the team's Opening Day roster.